JupiterOne-Archives/docs-old/docs/integrations/jira/index.md

 ## How it Works

-- JupiterOne periodically fetches Jira projects, users, and issues to update the graph.
+- JupiterOne periodically fetches Jira projects, users, and issues\* to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when the JupiterOne graph changes.
+- Jira issue entities will have additional `_class` values when custom types are used in Jira:
+  - `Change` (also added when the issue key starts with `PRODCM`)
+  - `Finding`
+  - `Incident`
+  - `Risk`
+  - `Vulnerability`

+(\*) The integration performs a rolling ingestion of up to 2000 of the most recently created or updated issues.
+Already ingested issues that are not modified will remain in the graph when the integration runs again.
+Issues are only deleted along with other entities associated with the integration instance when the integration instance is deleted.

 ## Requirements